aharvey101/blog/content/posts/2025-09-02-building-static-site-generator.md

 # Building a Static Site Generator in Rust

 Today I want to share my experience building a simple static site generator using Rust.
-It's been a great learning project that combines several interesting concepts.

 ## Why Rust for Static Site Generation?